This delicious fig bread recipe features juicy figs and warming baking spices for a delightful dessert, snack, or breakfast!

 - Continue using this second bowl to mix all the wet ingredients.

-- Then, gradually blend the wet ingredients into the dry ingredients until fully incorporated.
+- Then, gradually blend the wet ingredients into the dry ingredients in the first large bowl until fully incorporated.

 - Grease your pan(s) well and dust with flour.

 - Allow the cake to cool in the bundt pan for at least ten minutes.
-Then, turn the pan upside down and set it on a cooling rack or cutting board until the cake falls out naturally.
+Then, turn the pan upside down and set it on a sheet of parchment paper over a wire rack or cutting board until the cake falls out naturally.
 This will help preserve the pretty bundt shape.
 You may need to loosen the edges with a plastic knife.

 - Finally, once the cake has cooled enough, cut, serve, and enjoy!